 10 of 10

-This Easter give your guests the cutest carrot colored cone shaped chocolate cups filled with jelly beans or other delectable treats.
-What a unique candy craft!
+This Easter, give your guests the cutest carrot-colored cone-shaped chocolate cups filled with jelly beans or other delectable treats.
 Although this project was made for Easter, you could actually make the chocolate cones in other colors depending on the occasion or holiday.